jkellogg123/cse545_proj/README.md

 Our final project for AI, a hybrid algorithm combining Genetic Algorithm (GA) and Wisdom of Crowds (WOC) approaches for solving the Open Shop Scheduling Problem (OSSP).

 ## Problem Description
+The Open Shop Scheduling (OSSP) is a np-complete problem that researches a field of job scheudling and optimzatzing the scheudle of jobs per machine.
+The main goal of OSSP is to minimize the makespan, which is the total time required to complete of jobs across all machines.
+The OSSP tries to solve how to assign each job to a machine while also satsifying the job constrainsts.
+The constraints is that only one job can run on a machine at any time and that only each job can be processed on one machine at a time.

 ## GA Approach